bancaditalia/BeforeIT.jl/docs/src/index.md

 - [Andrea Gentili](https://www.bankit.art/people/andrea-gentili) for suggesting the name of the pakege
 - [Arnau Quera-Bofarull](https://github.com/arnauqb) for help in the deployment of the documentation
 - [Steven Hoekstra](https://github.com/SGHoekstra) for fixing a bug in a script
+- [Peter Reschenhofer](https://github.com/petres) for fixing a bug in a script

 ## Disclaimer